naver/egjs-axes/README.md

 ### Linting

-To keep the same code style, we adopted [ESLint](http://eslint.org/) to maintain our code quality.
-The [rules](https://github.com/naver/eslint-config-naver/tree/master/rules) are modified version based on [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).
+To keep the same code style, we adopted [TSLint](https://palantir.github.io/tslint/) to maintain our code quality.
-Setup your editor for check or run below command for linting.

 ```bash
 $ npm run lint